 Healing with the Hands

-Tui-na is a manual therapy that is one of the four branches of TCVM and uses Chinese medical theory as the basis for its application and actions.
-It was first used in the 16th-11th centuries BC and references to this treatment can be found in the Huang Di Nei Jing (Yellow Emperors Inner Classic, written in 475-221 BC).
-From a conventional medicine perspective, Tui-na can be thought of as corresponding to a combination of acupressure, conventional massage, and chiropractic techniques.
-It can be used to regulate the Channels, soothe joints and sinews, promote circulation of Qi and Blood, strengthen the immune system, and promote normal function of the Zang-Fu organs.
 Tui-na is most commonly used to treat acute and chronic musculoskeletal conditions and is also useful as a preventative medicine therapy because it promotes balance in the body.
 It can also be used in conjunction with and to enhance acupuncture and herbal treatments.
 Small animals, large animals, and exotic species all respond well to Tui-na, and it can be administered on animals that will not allow the insertion of acupuncture needles.
 It is safe and effective with no known side effects.
 Although veterinarians must receive specialized training in the techniques and applications of Tui-na, once mastered, several Tui-na techniques can be taught to caretakers for home treatments.
-Mo-fa (touching skin and muscle), Rou-fa (rotary kneading), Ca-fa (rubbing), Tui-fa (pushing), An-fa (pressing), Nie-fa (pinching), Dou-fa (shaking), Ba-sheng-fa (stretching) and Cuo-fa (kneading) are techniques that caretakers can learn and use to accelerate the healing process and deepen the connection with their animals.
+Mo-fa (touching skin and muscle), Rou-fa (rotary kneading), Ca-fa (rubbing), Tui-fa (pushing), An-fa (pressing), Nie-fa (pinching), Dou-fa (shaking), Ba-shen-fa (stretching) and Cuo-fa (kneading) are techniques that caretakers can learn and use to accelerate the healing process and deepen the connection with their animals.

 Course Overview

-The Veterinary Tui-na course is a 58-hour continuing education course (approved by American Association of Veterinary State Boards Registry of Approved Continuing Education - AAVSB RACE) that certifies veterinarians in Veterinary Tui-na (Chinese Medical Manipulation) therapy.
-This course is split into two sessions.
-Each session has both online and on-site components.
-The on-site portions are held on the Chi Campus.
+The Veterinary Tui-na course is a 45-hour course that certifies veterinarians in Veterinary Tui-na (Chinese Medical Manipulation) therapy.
+This course is hybrid, with online and on-site portions.
+The on-site portion is held on the Chi Campus.
 The course can be taken by small animal, mixed, and equine veterinarians.
 Lectures and labs cover treatment for both small animals and horses.
-Hands-on learning is heavily emphasized in the Tui-na course, and wet labs take up more than half the course.
+Hands-on learning is heavily emphasized in the Tui-na course, and wet labs take up most of the on-site session.
 In wet labs, students can practice Tui-na techniques on live animals, and they can choose to work on either small animals (cats and dogs) or horses.

 Course Features